 ENGR 156.
 INTRODUCTION TO ENGINEERING.
 Introduces students to the engineering profession and the design process.
 Course lectures and assignments include the design process; problem definition and solution; oral and written communications; group dynamics; public responsibility; current global engineering challenges; and engineering ethics.
 A group design project is required.
-For electrical engineering students, this course is taken concurrently with Computer Science 141.
 For mechanical engineering students, this course is taken concurrently with Mechanical Engineering 120.